cis-ds/course-site/content/talk/stat-learn/index.markdown

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Review the goals of statistical learning, introduce methods for linear/logistic regression, and practice estimating models in R."
+summary: "Review the goals of statistical learning, introduce methods for linear/logistic regression, and practice estimating models in R using the `tidymodels` framework."

 # Location of event.
 location: "Online"